On the quadrature exactness in hyperinterpolation: Numerical examples

-We close this paper a toy illustration on the sphere, making use of the well-conditioned spherical $t$-designs \cite{MR2763659} with $m = (t+1)^2$.
-We are interested in a 25-degree hyperinterpolant $\mathcal{L}_{25}f$ of a Wendland function $f$; see the definition of Wendland functions in \cite{wendland1995piecewise} and the precise definition of the testing function in \cite[Equation (5.5)]{an2021lasso}.
-According to the original definition of hyperinterpolation \eqref{equ:hyperinterpolation}, one shall use a spherical $50$-design and its corresponding quadrature rule to construct $\mathcal{L}_{25}^{\text{S}}f$, see the upper row in Figure \ref{fig:sphere}.
-Corollary \ref{cor:sphere} indicates that $\mathcal{L}_{25}f$, equipped with a slower convergence rate, can be obtained using a exactness-relaxing quadrature rule.
-This is shown in the lower row in Figure \ref{fig:sphere}, in which a sphere $30$-design and its corresponding quadrature rule are used.
+been an original Wendland function \cite{wendland1995piecewise} and $\delta_2=(9\Gamma(5/2))/(2\Gamma(3))$.
+According to the original definition of hyperinterpolation \eqref{equ:hyperinterpolation}, one shall use a spherical $50$-design and its corresponding quadrature rule to construct $\mathcal{L}_{25}^{\text{S}}f$.
+To tell the difference between $\mathcal{L}_{25}^{\text{S}}f$ and $\mathcal{L}_{25}f$, we also use a sphere $30$-design and its corresponding quadrature rule to construct $\mathcal{L}_{25}f$.
+Both designs are displayed in Figure \ref{fig:sphericaldesigns}.

+The original hyperinterpolant $\mathcal{L}^{\rm{S}}_{25}f$ of the Wendland-type function \eqref{equ:wendland} and the corresponding error are plotted in the upper row of Figure \ref{fig:sphere1}.
+According to Sloan \cite{sloan1995polynomial}, the $L^2$ error estimation of $\mathcal{L}^{\rm{S}}_{25}f$ is controlled by $E_{25}(f)$.
+Corollary \ref{cor:sphere} indicates that $\mathcal{L}_{25}f$ can be obtained using an exactness-relaxing quadrature rule.
+This is shown in the lower row in Figure \ref{fig:sphere1}, where a sphere $30$-design and its corresponding quadrature rule are used.
+Corollary \ref{cor:sphere} also suggests that the $L^2$ error estimation of $\mathcal{L}_{25}f$ is thus controlled by $E_{5}(f)$.